Perdu/wombat/README.md

 ansible-playbook -i <ip>, --ask-sudo-pass -k bootstrap.yml --extra-vars "user=wombat"
 ```

 You now have a basic system installed.
-You can use the different ansible scripts depending on what the machine is going to be: a node (node.yml), the server (server.yml) or an optout server (run node.yml, then optout.yml).
+You can use the different ansible scripts in the ansible/ folder depending on what the machine is going to be: a node (node.yml), the server (server.yml) or an optout server (run node.yml, then optout.yml).
 Read instructions at the beginning of each of these files.

+The system is made to work on a dedicated network.
+Once installed, remove the server from any existing network as its DHCP server may disrupt it proper functioning.
+Once every machines are installed and configured, link them all to a common switch and you're ready to go.
+You can add your own machine to the switch and query the server using the frontend/query_server.py script.
+The server's IP address will be 172.23.0.1 and the rest of the nodes will be on the 172.23.0.1/24 network.

 To configure the different modes presented in above section, edit ansible/files/server/server_config.json before install, or /etc/wombat/server_config.json on the server after install.